Workflow: multiple datasets and global environment

 Note that the two datasets are connected by a common variable subjid

-Add one more dataset, using the sas7bdat
+Add one more dataset, using the sas7bdat package

 This is an experimental package to read files stored in the (undocumented) SAS7BDAT format